 Start by thinking about the following:

-- What problems does my audience need solved
+- What problems do my audience need solved

 - What topics would bring value to my audience

 Brainstorm those ideas alone or with your team and evaluate how well they align with your goals.
 Before you know it, you’ll have a long list of topics!